James Oatley

 James Oatley Snr (c.
 1769–1839) was a British-born colonial Australian watch and clock maker and one-time convict.

+He is considered one of Australia’s most important early clock and watchmakers who was best known for his longcase clocks as well as for the building the turret clock at Sydney's Hyde Park Barracks.

+The suburb of Oatley is also named for him.

+Early life and conviction

-Oatley, allegedly from Stafford and aged 44, was sentenced to penal transportation for life at Hampshire Assizes on 7 March 1814.
-Oatley had a number of convictions, dating back to 1806, when he had stolen one ton of cheese.
+Oatley was allegedly from Stafford and aged 44, was sentenced death on 7 March 1814 which at the Hampshire Assizes which was later commuted to penal transportation.

+Oatley already had a number of convictions, dating back to 1806, when he had stolen one ton of cheese.
 He was sent to Australia for stealing shirts and bedding.

 Life in colonial Sydney

 Oatley arrived in Sydney on 27 January 1815 on board the Marquis of Wellington.
+He had been sentenced to transportation for life and was, soon after appointed by the then governor Lachlan Macquarie as the keeper of the town clock.
+Additionally in 1818 he was awarded the commission to install the clock at Hyde Park Barracks and following this created a successful clock making business in the Sydney CBD.

 On 25 October 1821, he was given a conditional pardon.
 In this record, Oatley is mentioned as a "native of Warwickshire", and a physical description is also provided; he is described as being pale, with dark brown hair, grey eyes, 5'5", and "stout" (with the remainder of the instrument of pardon being difficult to read).

 Oatley was awarded several land grants; in 1831 and on 30 October 1832, 24 December 1833, 23 January 1834, and 27 July 1835.
 Areas covered by these land grants include Snugborough (in the vicinity of the modern Moorefields Road, Kingsgrove), which he farmed, and Needwood Forest (now Hurstville Grove).
 In total, the land approximately covered is similar to that now bounded by Canterbury Road, Belmore, to the north, King George Road to the west, Kingsgrove Road to the east, and the Georges River to the south.